minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

   $ nano .env
   ```

-* If you don't use Nginx reverse proxy configuration to receive and send the request to the browser, you will need to open BTC RPC Explorer to connect from the local network
+* If you don't use Nginx reverse proxy configuration to receive and send the request to the browser, you will need to open BTC RPC Explorer to connect from the local network, uncomment and replace this line and configure FW accordingly (not recommended)

   ```sh
   BTCEXP_HOST=0.0.0.0